MetalInMyVeins/RipsawEngine/README.md

 - `std::vector<class Component*>` `mComponents`: Vector of all components tied to the actor.
 - `class TransformComponent*` `mTransformComponent`: TransformComponent tied to the actor (if any).
 - `size_t` `mTotalComponentSize`: Total size of all components held by actor.
+- `std::unordered_map<std::string, bool>` `mComponentMap`: Map of all possible components that actor can hold and their inclusion status in the actor.

+  Components are capabilities of an actor.
+The philosophy as of now is, no actor should be able to hold the same type of component more than once.
+To ensure that, there should be a way in actor to verify in runtime if the same type of component is being injected more than once in the same actor.
+This map holds a list of {key, value} pairs where the keys are possible components and the values default to false which means that the associated component has not yet been injected in the actor.

 ### Member Functions